 A little video explaining in brief what Craniosacral Therapy is and how it can support the physical and emotional body of the person being treated.

-How I listen to your body; Finding health within the chaos.
+How I listen to your body with Craniosacral Therapy; Finding health within the chaos.

 In more simplistic terms I listen to the story the persons body is expressing.
 Craniosacral therapy (CST) is a listening tool for the body, much like counselling is for the person.
 Its important that I explain how each of us is unique in how we hold certain emotions, traumas, pain and so on as each of our bodies have varying coping mechanism of held expression.
 I often say to people that their body will only be able to express what it can in each session and that often there are many layers to work through.
 For example a deeply held and suppressed emotional trauma will generally not show itself in the first few sessions, it would be too overwhelming for the individual.
 Our innate body wisdom is very clever.